SergeyOcheretenko/RestaurantSite/README.md

 # RestaurantSite
-Site for ordering food made for the course work.
+Site for ordering food, made for the course work.
 FICT, KPI, 2021